ReadyTalk/avian-website/_includes/about.md

 ## About Avian

-**PLEASE NOTE: This project is no longer being maintained or supported.**
+**PLEASE NOTE: This project is not currently being developed, maintained, or supported.**

 Avian is a lightweight virtual machine and class library designed to provide a useful subset of Java's features, suitable for building self-contained applications.